 Hobby Shortcut: Representing terrain interior

-When building wargaming terrain, I often ponder how to create buildings with a playable, accessible and practical interior.
+When building wargaming terrain, I often wonder how to create buildings with a playable, accessible and practical interior.
 In regiment based games, indoor spaces (usually) play a minor role… if any at all.
 In skirmish size games or TTRPG’s indoor spaces could play a crucial role.
 When building a single small house, accessing and moving miniatures inside the house can often be solved with a removable roof.
-Then again, what about multi-storied buildings? …
+Then again, what about multi-storied buildings?
+Larger structures?
+Underground spaces? …

-One idea I had, was actually “borrowed” from top down video games (think early Zelda etc).
+I found inspiration in “top-down” video games (think early Zelda, Pokemon, Stardew Valley etc).
 You know: you run through the open, a forest, a plain… name it.
 There comes a hut, house or tower and you enter.
 LOADING SCREEN!
 You find yourself in a “room” (aka floor) with indicated walls, windows and doors appears where you can move around.
+The entire interior will appear larger than the outside.
 The entire area surrounded by black.

 (1) here is a random pixel art example from the internet … I love the details